 2.4 Tuition & Financial Aid

 Tuition is due on or before the first day of every semester.
 Students make tuition payments by signing in to their account at byupathway.org.

 Tuition is calculated based on how many credits a student is registered for per semester.
 Institute courses are free (see 6.3 Credits & Courses).

 The cost per credit varies based on the PathwayConnect version type, country, and membership status.
 Visit byupathway.org to learn more.

-If students do not pay their full tuition by the last day of the semester, they will be assessed a 5% late fee on their remaining balance.
+If students do not pay their full tuition by the Monday of the last week of the semester, they will be assessed a 5% late fee on their remaining balance.
 Students will not be able to register for any future semesters until the debt is paid in its entirety.
 Students in their final semester should be paid in full before submitting an application to a BYU-Idaho or Ensign College online degree program.
 Those who fail to pay will not be eligible for matriculation to any online degree program and will not receive a PathwayConnect completion certificate.

 During PathwayConnect, students are not classified as “degree-seeking” and are therefore not eligible for U.S. federal financial aid.
 Students who complete PathwayConnect and choose to matriculate into a degree program will then be eligible to apply for financial aid (if they have a high school diploma or equivalent).